Allan Dempsie

-Allan Dempsie (born 5 November 1982) is a retired Scottish football player.
+Allan Dempsie (born 5 November 1982) is a Scottish retired footballer.
 He played most recently for Albion Rovers.

 Career

 Dempsie began his career at Hibernian, but made only five league appearances before being released in 2003.
 He moved down the divisions to sign for Elgin City, where he played for four seasons before joining Ayr United in 2008.
 Dempsie then returned to Elgin City for a second stint.

 He moved to Albion Rovers in summer 2011, ahead of the 2011/12 season, but left Rovers after just three games.

 Dempsie now works in banking, and also in sports consultancy where he uses the knowledge gained from 13 years of professional football.